 The CEMS year

-The CEMS year is made up of core programme elements including CEMS courses, the Block Seminar, Business Project, Skill Seminars, and an international internship.
-You will spend one semester at NHH and one semester on exchange at a CEMS partner school.
+The CEMS year comprises core program components, including CEMS coursework, the Block Seminar, the Business Project, Skill Seminars, and an international internship.
+Students spend one semester at NHH and one semester on exchange at a CEMS partner institution.

 • Learning Objectives